 Want to slip in more sophisticated expressions to sound even more Italian?
 Here are the top 10 Italian phrases add to your vocabulary.

 In an earlier post I shared common expressions Italians frequently use, and some hilarious Italian insults, now it’s time to learn some Italian phrases that will make you feel more confident speaking Italian.
-And if you’re just starting out in Italian then grab your free travel phrase guide or read my book on learning Italian from scratch.
+And if you’re just starting out in Italian then grab your free travel phrase guide or get my top-selling 5-star rated book on learning Italian from scratch.

 1. In bocca al lupo!

 Perhaps you have an Italian friend facing a difficult situation and you want to wish them good luck.
 The literal translation of “Buona fortuna!” (bwoh-nah fohr-tooh-nah) would work, but to sound more Italian use “In bocca al lupo!” (een bohk-kah ahl looh-poh).
 This literally means “in the wolf’s mouth!” to which your friend will probably reply “Crepi!” (kreh-pee), meaning die! implying “May the wolf die!”.